-In 2002, Galaxy Gaming of California, LLC, which is a wholly owned subsidiary of the Company, submitted an application to the California Gambling Control Commission (the "Commission") for a determination of suitability for licensure to do business with tribal gaming operations in California.
+In 2002, Galaxy Gaming of California, LLC, a wholly owned subsidiary of the Company, submitted an application to the California Gambling Control Commission (the "Commission") for a determination of suitability for licensure to do business with tribal gaming operations in California.
 The Division of Gambling Control of the California Department of Justice (the "Division") processed the application and in late 2005 made an initial recommendation to the Commission that the subsidiary was not suitable.
-The subsidiary believes that the process, as conducted by the State of California, was seriously flawed and biased and in December 2006, exercised its right to have an administrative law judge instead of the Commission further adjudicate the process.
+The subsidiary believes that the process, as conducted by the State of California, was seriously flawed and biased and in December 2006, exercised its right to have an administrative law judge further adjudicate the process.
 The Commission agreed and assigned the matter for adjudication before an administrative law judge.
-However, the Division never filed its issue of charges and the matter has remained pending since 2006.
-The subsidiary has conducted business in California consistently since 2002.
+However, the Division (now known as the "Bureau of Gambling Control) did not file its statement of issues until October, 2009.
+The Bureau also extended an offer to pursue a stipulated settlement, which the subsidiary accepted and parties have entered settlement negotiations.

-After consummation of the Share Exchange Agreement between SDI and Galaxy Gaming in February 10, 2009, (see Note 1), the companies jointly applied to the Division for a finding of suitability.
-We believe the Division will find the current application acceptable.
-If so, our subsidiary, Galaxy Gaming of California, LLC will request withdrawal of its application with the Commission.
-Subsequent to the Commission's approval, we intend to dissolve the subsidiary and continue business in California through our Company.
+After consummation of the Share Exchange Agreement between SDI and Galaxy Gaming, Inc. in February 10, 2009, (see Note 1), the companies jointly applied to the Bureau for a finding of suitability.
+It is expected the Bureau will find the current application acceptable, and if so, the subsidiary will request withdrawal of its application.
+Subsequent to the Commission's approval, the Company intends to dissolve the subsidiary and business in California will continue through Galaxy Gaming, Inc., as it does currently.